-Figure 3.3.
-Fair value of guarantee and guarantee charges
+Exhibit 3.4: Fair value of guarantee and guarantee charges

-3.4.2 You can see that an annual guarantee charge of almost 0.60% p.a. of asset share is required to equate the fair value of the guarantees to the fair value of these charges.
-This can be interpreted as a market-consistent charge for the guarantees (assuming that no previous charges have been made).
+You can see that an annual guarantee charge of almost 0.60% pa of asset share is required to equate the fair value of the guarantees to the fair value of these charges.
+This can be interpreted as a market-consistent charge for the guarantees (assuming no previous charges have been made).

-3.4.3 But what does this 'market-consistent' tag actually mean in this context?
+But what does this 'market-consistent' tag actually mean in this context?
 It represents the amount that needs to be invested in order to fund the guarantee costs with certainty (give or take some second-order effects) i.e. it is the cost of matching out the guarantees.
-This is slightly different from conventional matching in two key ways: the asset allocation of the asset share is not affected, the matching is done with the guarantee charges; and the asset allocation of the guarantee charges is managed dynamically and is dictated by market movements.
-We discuss this idea more fully in Sections 4 and 5.
+This is slightly different from conventional matching in two key ways: the asset allocation of the asset share is not affected, the matching is done with the guarantee charges; the asset allocation of the guarantee charges are managed dynamically and are dictated by market movements.
+We discuss this idea more fully in sections 4 and 5.

-3.5 Statutory Reserves
+3.4 Statutory reserves

-3.5.1 We saw above that the fair value of policyholders' benefits was £13,648 and the current asset share of the policy was £13,000.
+We saw above that the fair value of policyholders' benefits was £13,648 and the current asset share of the policy was £13,000.
 How is this likely to compare with statutory valuations of this policy?
 Naturally, such a valuation will depend on the level of prudence assumed in the valuation.
 However, given current approaches to statutory valuation, it would be somewhat surprising if the guarantees of the specimen policy were to result in a valuation in excess of the asset share of the policy.
-This may seem a rather odd state of affairs, given that the statutory reserve is supposed to have margins for prudence whilst the fair value is not.
-The lower size of the statutory reserve arises primarily because a statutory valuation ignores prospective terminal bonus, whilst the fair value will include it (as the fair value takes account of the total policyholder payout rather than only the guaranteed portion).
+This may seem a rather odd state of affairs given the statutory reserve is supposed to have margins for prudence whilst the fair value is not.
+The lower size of the statutory reserve arises primarily because a statutory valuation ignores prospective terminal bonus, whilst the fair value will include it.
 There is likely to be very little correspondence between changes in the two valuations.
 A rise in the fair value need not imply an increased statutory valuation, or vice versa.
-A move towards a risk-based capital approach to statutory reserving is likely to result in a stronger relationship between the fair value and the statutory reserve (a topic that we return to in Section 5).
+A move towards a risk-based capital approach to statutory reserving is likely to result in a stronger relationship between the fair value and the statutory reserve (a topic we return to in section 5).

-3.6 Examining Sensitivities
+3.5 Examining sensitivities

-3.6.1 It is worth considering the sensitivity of the above results to some of the modelling assumptions made in the valuation.
-In configuring our model, we had relatively little lee-way in the asset calibration - our asset model needed to be consistent with market prices.
-However, a number of assumptions were made regarding the behaviour of the with-profits liability, especially regarding the future behaviour of bonus rates and investment policy.
+It is worth considering the sensitivity of the above results to some of the modelling assumptions made in the valuation.
+In configuring our model, we had relatively little leeway in the asset calibration - our asset model needed to be consistent with market prices.
+However, a number of assumptions were made regarding the behaviour of the with-profit liability, especially regarding the future behaviour of bonus rates and investment policy.
 As there could be a degree of flexibility in the determination of these assumptions, it may be of interest to analyse the sensitivity of the above results to these assumptions.
 You will recall that, in our example, bonus rates and equity backing ratios were assumed to be reduced in adverse investment scenarios (where the largest guarantee strains would otherwise emerge).
-Figure 3.4 shows how the total guarantee fair value is affected when these dynamic assumptions are 'switched off' - i.e. the bonus or investment policy is fixed irrespective of the investment returns experienced.
+Exhibit 3.5 below shows how the total guarantee fair value is affected when these dynamic assumptions are 'switched off' - i.e. the bonus or investment policy is fixed irrespective of the investment returns experienced.